vipkum2/Jungle/README.md

 Click on "Run workflow" from right pannel like:
 <img width="1742" alt="Screenshot 2022-04-24 at 9 16 03 PM" src="https://user-images.githubusercontent.com/24789691/164984671-7b849a4f-73ee-4860-ba89-c4f4e102edab.png">

+**PS:** If you are not able to see the "Run workflow" option, then might clone repo and push something.
+So after that you might get this option.

 See the results here: https://vipkum2.github.io/Jungle/<img width="1792" alt="Screenshot 2022-04-24 at 6 59 20 PM" src="https://user-images.githubusercontent.com/24789691/164978866-d46d8821-71be-4a69-b780-e2c006686845.png">

 You can also download the artifacts reports: https://github.com/vipkum2/Jungle/actions/runs/2216058969